tldr-pages/tldr/pages/common/gh-gist.md

 # gh gist

-> Work with GitHub Gists on the command-line.
+> Work with GitHub Gists.
 > More information: <https://cli.github.com/manual/gh_gist>.

 - Create a new Gist from a space-separated list of files: